FueRobertHer/Nspect/README.md

 - Webpack
 - Node Package Manager

+## Features
+- BCrypt encrypted user authentication from frontend to backend
+  - Demo login
+- Logged in users can upload observations with an attached photo and associated data about that observation.
+  - Once uploaded, users can edit all the information of their observations, or delete the observations entirely.
+- Account holders have their own profile page.
+  - User's profile page will display information about that user (e.g. number of observations made)
+- Navigation of the app can be done through a nav bar or through links on each pages
+- A search map is availble that has all the observations marked with clickable markers using Google Maps API.
+  - Clicked markers will send the user to that observation's page.
+- Observation's page has individual map that is zoomed to the local area of the observation's location.
+- Users can view all observations or account holder's profile through an index page (no account needed).

+### Observation Upload/Edit
+Once logged in, users can click on the upload button in the header/nav bar that will take them the the upload form

+add img of the form here

+Users can select image files from their local machine to upload by clicking on the 'add image' button.
+If the the user does not specify a datetime for when the observation occured the form will auto fill the date time with the datetime when the form was opened on submition.
+Clicking on the location field will open up a modal that contains a map.
+Clicking anywhere on the map will take the coordinates of that location and populate the location field with the latitude and longitude of that clicked location.
+The user also has the option to add a description to the observation before submitting it.
+After submitting thier observation they will be sent to the home page which holds all of their observations.

+If a user goes their their own observation's page they will have access to an edit and delete button.
+Pressing the delete button will delete that observation and send the user back to their home page.
+Pressing the edit button will take the user to a similar form as pressing the upload button however the form will have the data slots prefilled with it's previous information.

 ## Upcomming Features
-- BCrypt encrypted user authentication from frontend to backend
-- Logged in users can post observations and their taxa hypothesis with additional information such as a description, gps location, media (images or audio) files as supporting evidence.
-  - Once posted, users can edit their taxa hypothesis, description, location, and/or media files of the observation.
+- Users can add an identification to each observation (including their own).
+Users may make more than one identification per observation but only the latest observation counts (one valid identification per user).
+  - Identifications can include a text body explaining their identification.
-- Logged in users can agree or disagree with the observation once.
+- Logged in users can agree or disagree with identifications (Agreeing to an indentification submits the same identification to that observation.
+Submitting a different identification is disagreeing).
-  - Each observation's display taxa is the highest agreed taxa or the most common denominator taxa if no leading taxa.
+  - Each observation's displayed identification is the highest agreed identification.
-- Logged in users can also comment on a video.
+- Logged in users can also comment on observations.
 - Users can use the search bar at the top of the screen to filter all the observations by location, username, or taxa
-- Users have access to a nav bar that can assist them in navigating to key locations of the site.
+- Users will have access to edit their information through their profile page (including profile picture, username, name, description, and more).